Inclusivity for Organizations

 It is vital that organizations are trans inclusive, as past adverse experiences and fear of discrimination can make many trans people wary of accessing their services.
 Some tips:

 - Try to be aware of potentially exclusive gendered practices.
-Is it really necessary to ask for gender on registration forms, etc (see Forms)?
+Is it really necessary to ask for gender on registration forms, etc.?
+(See ‘Gender-Neutral Admin’.)
 Does your dress code really have to be gender-specific (‘black tie for men, evening dress for women’), or could you use a less exclusive formulation (e.g. ‘black tie/evening dress’).

-- If you do have to ask about gender (for example, on forms), you should provide enough options and include the options ‘other’ and ‘would prefer not to say’.
+- If you do have to ask about gender (for example, on forms), you should provide enough options and include the options ‘non-binary’, ‘other’ and ‘would prefer not to say’.
+If you have to ask about titles, include the option ‘Mx.’

 - If wanting to convey ‘all welcome’ for events, the use of limiting language such as ‘gay and straight welcome’ will not be sufficiently inclusive: a closed list of those groups welcome can never be long enough!
 Open language such as ‘all genders and sexualities welcome’, or simply ‘all welcome’ is far more useful.